The secret behind Vietnam's most indulgent pho

 Whatever you say about Franklin's food, though, don't call it fusion.
 The chef believes that despite its Japanese provenance, sake fits in seamlessly with Vietnamese flavors.

-Anan's caviar Pho features a savory sake broth.
+Anan Saigon's caviar pho features a savory sake broth.

 CNN